 Next, it’s time to protect your business with the right catering insurance.
 This is another vital step to complete before you start catering events because business insurance provides financial coverage for unexpected accidents.

-At NEXT Insurance, it’s easy to get a customizable insurance package that’s customized to your catering company’s unique needs.
+At NEXT Insurance, it’s easy to get a customizable and affordable insurance package that’s tailored to your catering company’s unique needs.
 The types of coverage we typically recommend for small catering businesses include:

 - General liability: This type of insurance is standard for all small businesses and covers a wide range of accidents and risks, such as slip-and-fall accidents.